CharlesLenk/cupiter/src/README.md

 ## Cloning the Repository

 This project uses a submodule for some common OpenSCAD code.
-If the submodule is not initialized, the `OpenSCAD-Utilities` directory will be empty, and the project won't compile.
+If the submodule is not initialized, the `openscad-utilities` directory will be empty, and the project won't compile.
 To get the submodule code whening cloning, add the `--recurse-submodules` option to the clone command.
 If you've already cloned the project, run the command `git submodule update --init` in the project root to pull down the submodule.

 ## Editing the Project
 This project is written in native OpenSCAD and can be edited without any additional software, however there are easier ways to edit it.
 Since OpenSCAD has a fairly limited text editor, particularly when working across multiple files, I recommend using [VSCode](https://code.visualstudio.com/) with Leathong's [OpenSCAD extension](https://marketplace.visualstudio.com/items?itemName=Leathong.openscad-language-support).